asatarin/testing-distributed-systems/README.md

 * [Verdi — A framework for formally verifying distributed systems implementations in Coq](https://github.com/uwplse/verdi)
 * [Network Semantics for Verifying Distributed Systems](https://homes.cs.washington.edu/~jrw12/network-semantics.html)
 * [Proving that Android’s, Java’s and Python’s sorting algorithm is broken (and showing how to fix it)](https://web.archive.org/web/20220329052326/http://envisage-project.eu/proving-android-java-and-python-sorting-algorithm-is-broken-and-how-to-fix-it/) — using formal verification to find a bug in TimSort sorting algorithm
-* [Proving JDK’s Dual Pivot Quicksort Correct](https://www.key-project.org/2017/08/17/dual-pivot/) — analizying quicksort implementation in Java
+* [Proving JDK’s Dual Pivot Quicksort Correct](https://www.key-project.org/2017/08/17/dual-pivot/) — analyzing quicksort implementation in Java

 #### TLA+
 * [Designing Distributed Systems in TLA+](https://www.hillelwayne.com/talks/distributed-systems-tlaplus/) by Hillel Wayne, and talk [Everything about distributed systems is terrible](https://youtu.be/tfnldxWlOhM)